Academic Handbook Admissions

 2. The University accepts a wide range of academic and English language requirements from UK and international applicants.

 6. The University welcomes applicants presenting other UK qualifications such as the Access to Higher Education Diploma, BTEC Level 3 qualifications and Scottish and Advanced Highers.
-Full details on these requirements may be found in the online prospectus.
+Full details of these requirements may be found in the entry requirements section, on the website, or by contacting The Admissions Team.

 7. The University welcomes applicants presenting qualifications from outside the UK.
-Equivalencies are regularly reviewed by the Admissions team referring to advice from UK ENIC and the UCAS Qualification Information Profile pages.
+Equivalencies are regularly reviewed by the Admissions Team, referring to advice from UK ENIC and the UCAS Qualification Information Profile pages.
+Details of these requirements may be found on the entry requirements section, on the website, or by contacting The Admissions Team.

 8. All students must satisfy the requirements for English proficiency prior to enrolment.